ronakupadhyaya/SQL/Day1/Select.md

 One important point is that the order in which you receive the rows is random-ish.
 There's no guarantee of a particular order unless you specify it.
 (It's not truly random.
 The server has an algorithm that it uses to retrieve and format the data.
-But it might not be the order that we expected and it might be a different order tomorrow depending on what happened overnight or what's happening now.)
+But it might not be the order that we expected and it might be a different order tomorrow depending on what happened overnight or what's happening now.
+For instance, the row with id 16 was originally between ids 15 and 17.
+But I modified that row and it went to the bottom of the list in the next query.)

 So let's dissect the SELECT statement that I used.